Planning to Solo Travel in Dumaguete, Philippines? Then you have come to the right page!

 Solo Travel in Dumaguete : That is a wrap Hungry Travelers!

 So there you have it my solo travel in Dumaguete was a blast.
 Jam packed but definitely worthwhile.

-Overall I spent Php 4004 for my travel, accommodation, food and Negros exploration.
+Overall I spent Php 4004 for my transportation, accommodation, food and exploration.
 This does not include my pastry souvenirs that I bought in Sans Rival.

 Again, if you wish to do solo travel in Dumaguete and Negros Oriental.
 Do not hesitate to contact Junjun and Allan.